seramo/v2ray-config-modifier/README.md

 - **VLESS and VMESS Support**: Accepts both VLESS and VMESS configurations as input.
 - **IP Range Input**: Users can enter custom IP addresses or ranges.
 - **Predefined IP Ranges**: Easily select from existing IP ranges of Cloudflare, Gcore, or Fastly.
+- **Config List Support**: Users can input a list of existing VLESS or VMESS configurations, and the tool will extract the IP address from each and generate new configurations based on a base config.
-- **Bulk Config Generation**: Generates configurations for all specified IP addresses with a single click.
+- **Bulk Config Generation**: Generates configurations for all specified IP addresses or configurations with a single click.
 - **User-Friendly Interface**: Simple and intuitive design requiring no installation.
 - **Export Options**: Save all generated configurations to a file.